FAQ

 Classes are held Monday, Tuesday, Wednesday, and Thursday from 8:20 AM – 1:40 PM.
 There are four 70-minute class periods on each day.
 You can study reading, writing, grammar, and listening/speaking.

 You must take an English placement test before you can begin your first session.
-This test helps us to know your English level so that we can place you in the appropriate classes.
-You will receive emails about the time and location of the testing date after you submit your application.
-After you take the placement test, you will attend an informational orientation session to learn the policies and expectations of ELI.
+This test helps us to know your English level so that we can place you in the appropriate class.
+You will receive emails with instructions on how to take the placement test from home.
 The placement test costs $50.
-This fee is included with the orientation costs for F-1 visa students.
+This fee is included with the application and new student fee for F-1 Visa students.

 Please visit our Housing page for more information.